Action Councils, Management Committees, and Affinity Groups

 Affinity Groups

-NEXT STEERING COMMITTEE AND SUB-COMMITTEES – Jonathan Holmes (Manganaro TN) and Brittney Rowe (Bellwether Enterprise Real Estate Capital), Co-Chairs
+NEXT STEERING COMMITTEE AND SUB-COMMITTEES – Brantley Beeler (Gresham Smith) and Jonathan Holmes (Manganaro TN), Co-Chairs

 The ULI Nashville NEXT initiative provides opportunities to identify, connect, and elevate the next generation of leaders from mid-career professionals age 35 to (approximately) 45 years.
 Committee members help suggest, plan, and evaluate NEXT activities offered to ULI Nashville members.

-NEXT LUNCH WITH A LEADER – Kaitlin Dastugue (Civic Design Center) and Katie Hawk (FSA Lighting), Co-Chairs
+NEXT LUNCH WITH A LEADER – Katie Feldhaus (The Mathews Company) and Katie Hawk (FSA Lighting), Co-Chairs

 Three times a year gather over lunch with other ULI Nashville NEXT members for networking and small-group conversation with local leaders.